ibexa/documentation-developer/docs/content_management/rich_text/online_editor_guide.md

 ### Embed external resources

 Custom tags allow embedding content from external resources inside RichText fields.
 The built-in elements offer embedding of Twitter or Facebook posts, but you can extend the capability by embedding other resources.
-These can be, for example, 3D product or real estate viewers.
+These can be, for example, 3D product, or real estate viewers.